 Majority of U.S. House backs new bailout for U.S. passenger airlines

-"Without an extension of the (payroll support program) before then, hundreds of thousands of airline workers will be fired or furloughed on October 1," the letter said.
+"Without an extension of the (payroll support program) before then, hundreds of thousands of airline workers will be fired or furloughed on October 1," the lawmakers wrote.
+The letter, led by House Transportation Committee Chairman Peter DeFazio, was signed by 223 House members, including 195 Democrats and 28 Republicans.

+The lawmakers said that without action the layoffs "will eclipse those of any furloughs the industry has ever seen."

-Congress awarded $25 billion in payroll assistance to U.S. passenger airlines in March.
+Congress awarded $25 billion in payroll assistance to U.S. passenger airlines in March, along with $4 billion for cargo carriers and $3 billion for airport contractors.
+Most of the bailout funds do not have to be paid back.

+Senate Republicans on Monday introduced a proposal to address new coronavirus needs but did not include new airline payroll funding.

+More than a dozen aviation unions applauded the letter, saying, "Congress has the power to ensure airline workers will continue to stay on payroll ... and keep aviation workers ready to turn the industry around once this crisis is behind us.”

 ((David.Shepardson@thomsonreuters.com; + 1 202 898 8324;))